rushil-ambati/track-driver-ai/docs/docs.md

 The ‘Reality Gap’ consists of three major problems:

 - Domain Adaptation Problem
-  - Simulators will never match up to the real world, so even if you mange to obtain a perfect driver in a simulation environment it does not necessarily mean that the performance seen will map exactly to performance in reality.
+  - Simulators will never match up to the real world, so even if you manage to obtain a perfect driver in a simulation environment it does not necessarily mean that the performance observed will map exactly to performance in reality.
 This is an open issue in a sub-field of Artificial Intelligence focused on Transfer Learning.
   - This problem is especially significant if using lower fidelity simulation.
   - Data Augmentation helps fix this issue.
 - Simulation Fidelity Problem
   - The ideal sensors mean there is no perception error.
-However, when a model trained on ideal input data is transferred to the real world, there will be mistakes because in reality, sensors are not perfect and will provide noisy data.
+However, when a model trained on ideal input data is transferred to the real world, there will be mistakes because, in reality, sensors are not perfect and will provide noisy data.
-  - This may adversely affect the performance of the ADS, because the planner must be robust in the presence of such errors.
+  - This may adversely affect the performance of the ADS because the planner must be robust in the presence of such errors.

-- Simulation Saliency Problem
+- Simulator Saliency Problem
   - Not all permutations of traffic scenarios will necessarily be something a human would be able to negotiate.
   - Unclear what situations should be considered and what situations should be given tolerance.